13 Best Employee Onboarding Software Tools in 2026

 - Continuous platform improvements based on customer feedback

-Employee Onboarding Benefit: New hires complete onboarding, benefits enrollment, and payroll setup in one system—no switching between platforms or re-entering information.
+Employee Onboarding Benefit: New hires complete onboarding, benefits enrollment, and payroll setup in one system.
+No switching between platforms or re-entering information.

 Drawbacks: Pricing isn't publicly available.
 The platform may be more than smaller organizations under 200 employees actually need.